-During his lifetime, he helped countries, such as Venezuela, Colombia, Ecuador, Peru and Bolivia to independence.
+During his lifetime, he helped countries such as Venezuela, Colombia, Ecuador, Peru and Bolivia to achieve independence.

 Bolivar also helped lay the foundations of democracy in Latin America – serving as president from 1819 to 1830 of the Hispanic-American republic known as Gran Colombia.

 When he was 14, his mentor Rodriguez had to flee the country because he was under suspicion of plotting against the Spanish rulers.
-Bolivar entered a military academy Milicias de Veraguas – where he developed a passion for military strategy.
+Bolivar entered military academy Milicias de Veraguas, where he developed a passion for military strategy.

-In 1802, whilst he was in Madrid continuing his education, he married Maria Rodriguez.
+In 1802, while he was in Madrid continuing his education, he married Maria Rodriguez.
 However, shortly after they both returned to Venezuela, she died from yellow fever.
-Bolivia never remarried.
+Bolivar never remarried.
 However, he had a lover Manuela Saenz, with whom he maintained a close relationship.

 “We have been ruled more by deceit than by force, and we have been degraded more by vice than by superstition.
 Slavery is the daughter of darkness: an ignorant people is a blind instrument of its own destruction.
 Ambition and intrigue abuses the credulity and experience of men lacking all political, economic, and civic knowledge; they adopt pure illusion as reality; they take license for liberty, treachery for patriotism, and vengeance for justice.”
 (15 February, 1819)

-In 1821, he successful military campaigns enabled him to become the president of the Gran Colombia (a state covering several Latin American countries, recently liberated from the Spanish).
+In 1821, his successful military campaigns enabled him to become the president of Gran Colombia (a state covering several Latin American countries, recently liberated from the Spanish).

-When writing the Bolivian constitution, he envisaged a lifelong presidency – similar to British constitutional idea of a heredity monarch.
-Bolivar was strongly anti-slavery (despite slavery being an important part of Venezuela economy.
+When writing the Bolivian constitution, he envisaged a lifelong presidency – similar to British constitutional idea of a hereditary monarch.
+Bolivar was strongly anti-slavery, despite slavery being an important part of Venezuelan economy.
 But, this lifelong presidential idea was unpopular within the Gran Colombia.

 In 1830, Bolivar resigned his presidency.
 He turned down offers to become permanent president, preferring to remain an ordinary citizen.
-However, towards the end of that year, he died painfully from tuberculosis – preventing him retiring to Europe.
-In his final proclamation to his people, he shared his hope for greater union
+Towards the end of that year, he died painfully from tuberculosis, preventing him from retiring to Europe.
+In his final proclamation to his people, he shared his hope for greater union:

 Bolivar: American Liberator